TheParaziT/anomaly-modding-book/docs/tutorials/addons/mcm.md

 ## Before you start

 Oh hey, Igi here!
 As you'll see from these docs, setting up MCM takes a lot of somewhat arcane tables, and debugging MCM can be the biggest pain in the ass.
-To make my life quite a bit easier, I created [MCM Builder](https://www.moddb.com/mods/stalker-anomaly/addons/mcm-builder) - a modding tool to create MCM pages in a clear object-oriented way.
+To make my life quite a bit easier, I created MCM Builder ([ModDB](https://www.moddb.com/mods/stalker-anomaly/addons/mcm-builder) | [GitHub](https://github.com/ProfLander/mcm-builder)) - a modding tool to create MCM pages in a clear object-oriented way.
 Really recommend to check it out.
 There are no docs for it, just check in the script what's available - it's very easy to read.

 This is how it looks like with MCM Builder: